geschke/invaps/README.md

 Invaps is a tool which reads inverter processdata values from a MariaDB database and acts as endpoint which can be scraped from Prometheus monitoring solution.

+This tool is not affiliated with Kostal and is no offical product of KOSTAL Solar Electric GmbH or any subsidiary company of Kostal Gruppe.

 ## Description / Overview

 Invaps is one of several building blocks for generating a Grafana dashboard for Kostal Plenticore inverters.
-Invafetch reads the Processdata values at regular intervals from the Inverter API and stores the results in JSON format in a MariaDB table.
-The Invaps tool uses these values, i.e. reads them and makes them available to Prometheus on request.
+Invafetch reads the processdata values at regular intervals from the Inverter API and stores the results in JSON format in a MariaDB table.
+The invaps tool uses these values, i.e. reads them and makes them available to Prometheus on request.
 Grafana, in turn, uses Prometheus as a data source to create a dashboard for the Kostal Plenticore inverter.
 Here, a modular concept was implemented so that one application, as small as possible, is responsible for a single task at a time.
-The MariaDB database serves as the interface for the Invafetch and Invaps tools and thus as a buffer for the Processdata values.
-For a description of Invafetch see [https://github.com/geschke/invafetch](https://github.com/geschke/invafetch), a complete example including definition of the Grafana dashboard and a Docker compose file to start all components in a Docker environment can be found at [https://github.com/geschke/grkopv-dashboard](https://github.com/geschke/grkopv-dashboard).
+The MariaDB database serves as the interface for the invafetch and invaps tools and thus as a buffer for the processdata values.
+For a description of invafetch see [https://github.com/geschke/invafetch](https://github.com/geschke/invafetch), a complete example including definition of the Grafana dashboard and a Docker compose file to start all components in a Docker environment can be found at [https://github.com/geschke/grkopv-dashboard](https://github.com/geschke/grkopv-dashboard).

 ## Installation